The Letters of J. R. R. Tolkien

 In this revised and expanded edition of The Letters of J.R.R.
 Tolkien, it has been possible to go back to the editors’ original typescripts and notes, restoring more than 150 letters that were excised purely to achieve what was then deemed a ‘publishable length’, and present the book as originally intended.

 Enthusiasts for his writings will find much that is new, for the letters not only include fresh information about Middle-earth, such as Tolkien’s own plot summary of the entirety of The Lord of the Rings and a vision for publishing his ‘Tales of the Three Ages’, but also many insights into the man and his world.
-In addition, this selection will entertain anyone who appreciates the art of letter-writing, of which J.R.R.
+In addition, this new selection will entertain anyone who appreciates the art of letter-writing, of which J.R.R.
 Tolkien was a master.

-‘The closest we can get to an actual autobiography...reveals new insights into the mind of one of England’s greatest storytellers’ Telegraph
+‘The closest we can get to an actual autobiography … reveals new insights into the mind of one of England’s greatest storytellers’ Telegraph

 ‘These revised and amplified letters are an absolute treat’ Sunday Times

-‘This is a terrific book...the letters simply glow with warmth, interest and enthusiasm’ Private Eye
+‘This is a terrific book … the letters simply glow with warmth, interest and enthusiasm’ Private Eye